BryanDGuy/solv-a-line/README.md

 ## Basic Usage

 Pass in a reference to a 2D vector to the SudokuBoard constructor.
-This will validate that you are sending in a valid starting configuration such as it being 9x9 and that all values are [0..9] inclusive.
+This will validate that all values are [0..9] inclusive.

 ```rust
 let sudoku_board = SudokuBoard::new(&[